 A group of about 40 neighbors met in the spring of 2014 and again in the fall of that year, coordinated by Bob Ohlerking and Joyce Jed, to see if people were interested in establishing an organization in Park Slope to help us age in place.

-While researching the models across the country, we have realized that our neighborhood has unique needs while providing more options than many other communities.
+While researching the models across the country, we realized that our neighborhood has unique needs while providing more options than many other communities.
 We decided to form an organization that can begin on a low budget and then can grow and develop as new needs emerge.

 Advocacy - We are becoming advocates for services that are needed but not yet available, or, if available, are not sufficiently accessible.

 Our current membership fee is $30 for an individual, $50 for a household.
 No one will be turned away due to an inability to pay.
 Contact the Membership Director if you have questions.